Swammers8/OpenSSL-AES-Encrypted-File-Bruteforce/README.md

 # OpenSSL Encrypted File Bruteforcer
 I made a quick tool in bash that uses a dictionary attack against files encrypted with OpenSSL's enc function.
-Example: `openssl enc -aes256 -pbkdf2 -in /etc/passwd -out passwd.enc'.
+Example: `openssl enc -aes256 -pbkdf2 -in /etc/passwd -out passwd.enc`.
 If the file was encrypted with a custom iteration count such as `-iter 100000` you will need to know that or it won't work.
 If it wasn't specified at encryption, OpenSSL will default to `10000`.
 Whether the `-salt` flag was set or not this script will still work.

 ## Usage
 ```